-Forced evacuation shall be considered as an emergency measure of last resort, and shall be carried out by the affected local government unit, pursuant to a duly issued order by the local chief executive: Provided, That in case of the failure of the local chief executive to issue such an order, the forced evacuation shall be implemented by the Department, which may direct and compel the assistance of law enforcement and other relevant government agencies to implement such measure.
+Forced evacuation shall be considered as an emergency measure of last resort, and shall be carried out by the affected LGU, pursuant to a duly issued order by the local chief executive: Provided, That in case of the failure of the local chief executive to issue such an order, the forced evacuation shall be implemented by the Department, which may direct and compel the assistance of law enforcement and other relevant government agencies to implement such measure.

-Any person who willfully and deliberately disregards or disobeys a preemptive or forced evacuation implemented by the local government unit or the Department, as the case may be, releases such local government unit or the Department from any liability for injury, death, damage to, or loss of property due to such disobedience.
+Any person who willfully and deliberately disregards or disobeys a preemptive or forced evacuation implemented by the LGU or the Department, as the case may be, releases such LGU or the Department from any liability for injury, death, damage to, or loss of property due to such disobedience.

 - b.
 Whenever necessary, the Department may recommend to the President the calling out of the Armed Forces of the Philippines to prevent or suppress lawless violence occurring before, during, and in the aftermath of disasters. - c.
-The Department may ration the distribution of basic goods in critical shortage, and/or restrict or ban the transfer of such goods outside the area covered by the emergency measure. - d.
+The Department may ration the distribution of basic goods in critical shortage, and/or restrict or ban the transfer of such goods outside the area covered by the emergency measure.

+- d.
 The Department may temporarily take over or direct the operation of any private utility or business for urgent public purpose in anticipation of, during, and in the aftermath of emergencies, hazards, and disasters and only when there is imminent danger of loss of lives and/or damage to property, subject to the payment of just compensation. - e.
+LGUs shall likewise enact the abovementioned emergency measures including preemptive and forced evacuations, to ensure the protection and preservation of life or property in anticipation of, during, and in the aftermath of disaster. - f.
+With the concurrence of the DOF, the Department shall recommend to the Monetary Board the deferment of payment for monetary debts of LGUs and/or private entities that have been affected by disasters.

+13 ARTICLE IV 14 ORGANIZATION AND MA

-Local government units shall likewise enact the abovementioned emergency measures including preemptive and forced evacuations, to ensure the protection and preservation of life or property in anticipation of, during, and 1 in the aftermath of disaster.
-2 f.
-With the concurrence of the DOF, the Department shall recommend to the 3 Monetary Board the deferment of payment for monetary debts of LGUs 4 and/or private entities that have been affected by disasters 5 ARTICLE IV 6 ORGANIZATION AND MANAGEMENT 7 Sec.
-7. The Secretary. - The Department shall be headed by the Secretary of 8 Disaster Resilience, hereinafter referred to as the Secretary, who shall be appointed 9 by the President, subject to confirmation by the Commission on Appointments.
-10 The Secretary shall preferably have a solid background in any of the scientific, 11 engineering, and public management fields relevant to resilience to natural hazards 12 and climate change; and demonstrated managerial acumen.
-13 Sec.
-8. Powers and Functions of the Secretary. - The Secretary shall exercise 14 the following powers and functions: 15 a.
-Establish and promulgate policies, rules, and regulations for the effective and 16 efficient operation of the Department and implement these to carry out its 17 mandate, functions, programs, and activities; 18 b.
-Exercise executive direction over the operations of the Department and 19 administrative supervisions over its attached agencies; 20 c.
-Exercise control and supervision over all functions and activities of the 21 Department and its officers and personnel; 22 d.
-Appoint officers and employees of the Department, except those whose 23 appointments are vested in the President, in accordance with civil service law, 24 rules, and regulations; 25 e.
-Exercise disciplinary authority over officers and employees of the Department 26 in accordance with law, and investigate such officers and employees, or designate a committee or officer to conduct an investigation;
+ORGANIZATION AND MANAGEMENT

+SEC.
+7. The Secretary. - The Department shall be headed by the Secretary of Disaster Resilience (Secretary) who shall be appointed by the President, subject to confirmation by the Commission on Appointments.

+The Secretary shall preferably have a solid background in any of the scientific, engineering, and public management fields relevant to resilience to natural hazards and climate change and demonstrated managerial acumen.

+- SEC.
+8. Powers and Functions of the Secretary.
+The Secretary shall exercise the following powers and functions: - a.
+Establish and promulgate policies, rules, and regulations for the effective and efficient operation of the Department and implement these to carry out its mandate, functions, programs, and activities; - b.
+Exercise executive direction over the operations of the Department and administrative supervisions over its attached agencies; - c.
+Exercise control and supervision over all functions and activities of the Department and its officers and personnel;

-f.
-Manage the financial, human, and other resources of the Department;
+- 1 d.
+Appoint officers and employees of the Department, except those whose 2 appointments are vested in the President, in accordance with civil service law, 3 rules, and regulations: - e.
+Exercise disciplinary authority over officers and employees of the Department 4 in accordance with law, and investigate such officers and employees, or designate a committee or officer to conduct an investigation; - f.
+Manage the financial, human, and other resources of the Department; 7